Rejection (short story collection): Critical reception

 Publishers Weekly and The New York Times included the book on their respective Best Books of 2024 lists.
 Esquire listed it as a Best Book of Fall 2024.
 Time called the book one of the 100 must-reads of 2024.

 Critics lauded Tulathimutte's handling of topics like loneliness, sexuality, dating, positionality, and, per the book's namesake, rejection.
-The book received a starred review from Publishers Weekly, which called the book "a first-rate exploration of yearning and solitude."
+The book received a starred review from Publishers Weekly, which called the book "a first-rate exploration of yearning and solitude".
 Dwight Garner, for The New York Times, lauded Tulathimutte's approach to identity politics and the cultural zeitgeist, stating: "Tulathimutte is a big talent and he is clearly just getting started."
 Many critics, including Garner, found Tulathimutte's writing captivating in its ability to balance intelligence, vulgarity, and humor.
 The New Yorker, in particular, wrote that it was "fun ... to read a book about a bunch of huge fucking losers."
-Similarly, in a starred review, Kirkus Reviews praised the book as "an inventive and shameless story collection for the chronically online."
+Similarly, in a starred review, Kirkus Reviews praised the book as "an inventive and shameless story collection for the chronically online".

+Spencer Quong, writing for The Margins in the Asian American Writers' Workshop, stated that while the book did a good job of observing rejection in society, it also at times fell flat and into its own "rejection trap."

 Several publications have investigated the book's possible status as an incel novel, while others have used terms like terminally online and brain rot to describe the context of Tulathimutte's work.
 However, The Cut found that online communities on 4chan and Reddit had mixed reactions to the book.